 Oral Driving Test - Practice Questions

 This course gives you all the information you need about the Highway Code to pass your oral driving test.
-It has over 300 questions & answers spread across 6 quizzes to simulate the real test.Join Community
+You will have 30 days full access to over 400 questions & answers spread across 15 quizzes to simulate the real test.

-What Happens During the Oral Test
+14. What Happens During the Oral Test

 During the exam, you're given 40 multiple choice questions but the first 5 are sample questions and do not carry any points.
-They are only included to ease you in the test, that is, to make you feel more comfortable and less nervous about the procedure.
+They are only included to ease you into the test, that is, to make you feel more comfortable and less nervous about the procedure.
 If you get 29 questions right out of the remaining 35, you will pass.
-For those who fail, you'll have to book another appointment to resit the test.
+For those who fail, you'll have to book another appointment and resit the test.